 Will Redford in the Kinetic Motorsport EP3 was another driver to make a poor start as he lost places early on to Dan Thackeray, Matt Luff and Alistair Camp, looking to recover during the frantic 15 minute encounter on the Indy circuit.

-Harding managed to get back ahead of Bailey for second place as Redford fell down the order once more, dropping places as George Alp-Williams started his mid race charge up the order from twelfth on the grid, passing Max Edmundson, Camp, Butler and Thackeray.
+Harding managed to get back ahead of Bailey for second place as Redford fell down the order once more, dropping places as George Alp-Williams started his mid race charge up the order from twelfth on the grid, passing Max Edmundson, Camp, and Thackeray.

 Ben Sharpe held on for the win, admitting afterwards that the EP3 was difficult to keep out front, ahead of Morgan Bailey with Ryan Bensley taking third place in the Zest Racecar Engineering EP3.
 Jack Harding took a well earned fourth place as George Alp-Williams made up seven places to complete the top five.